 Not obliged to send an Invoice Response.

-Responsible for creating the Invoice Response (may be outsourced)

-Responsible for complying with the business rules used in invoice validations
+Responsible for creating the Invoice Response.Responsible for complying with the business rules used in invoice validations.

 Responsible for when and how to use the Invoice Response in the frame of the Invoice Response document.